 If you haven’t read these addictive and hilarious graphic novels, they are a must — anyone who has eaten lunch in school will appreciate the humor, even parents love these books.

 Clayton Byrd Goes Underground by Rita Williams-Garcia

 Clayton feels happiest with his grandfather, playing the blues.
 Unfortunately, his mom hates everything about the blues because it represents her father’s abandonment of the family.
-When Clayton’s beloved grandfather dies and his mom takes his harmonica, he ditches school to find his grandfather’s old band.
+When Clayton’s beloved grandfather dies and his mom takes his harmonica, Clayton ditches school to find his grandfather’s old band.
 Instead of musicians, he encounters a gang of boys and gets picked up by the police.
-This is a superbly crafted 2017 chapter book about grief, family, and forgiveness.
+This is a superbly crafted chapter book for 4th graders is about grief, family, and forgiveness.

 Secret Coders: Get with the Program by Gene Luen Yang and Mike Holmes

 What’s happening at Hopper’s new school?
 She and her friends discover something very amazing about the birds — they’re robotic and can be controlled by numbers.
 Which leads the kids to go up against the scheming, evil janitor.
 Readers learn some basics of how to use the programming language Logo with sequence, iteration, and selection, and must apply their knowledge to help the characters.
 I love the interactivity, the diverse main characters, and the progressive way the authors teach the logical thinking of programming.
 Very well-done!

 Aleca Zamm Is a Wonder by Ginger Rue, illustrated by Zoe Persico